LIBREhub/napari-LatAm-workshop-2023/docs/day0/pre-requirements/to_be_installed.md

 .\micromamba.exe shell init -s powershell -p $HOME\envs
 ```
-If this does not work for you on windowns powershell (the $HOME was an issue for some and your username had to be added), please follow the instructions on the [micromamba / mamba installation page](https://mamba.readthedocs.io/en/latest/micromamba-installation.html) instead.
+If this does not work for you on Windows PowerShell (the $HOME was an issue for some and your username had to be added), please follow the instructions on the [micromamba / mamba installation page](https://mamba.readthedocs.io/en/latest/micromamba-installation.html) instead.

 # Creating the environment for this course